welcome to the d.c. booth historic national fish hatchery & archives

 Housed at D.C.
 Booth Fish Hatchery

 Over 1.8 million artifacts and documents.
 Largest collection of fisheries artifacts in the country.
-Selected items on display in Von Bayer Museum.
-Research opportunities available.
+Selected items on display in the National Fish Hatchery Museum.
+Research opportunities are available.
 The collection management facility is open by appointment only.

 Ruby’s Garden Events